S.T.O.P. (Students Take On Plastic)

 Students Take on Plastic (S.T.O.P.) is a new initiative borne out of the Ban the Bag Conference at the Hewitt School in 2013, and their follow-up student training on how to talk to lawmakers to encourage them to pass legislation that bans or places a surcharge on single use plastic bags.

-This template in partnership with the Plastic Pollution Coalition's Plastic Free Campuses initiative, which is crowd-sourcing other effective plastic waste-reducing campaigns and programming.
+STOP is recognized as a Plastic-Free Campus Initiative by the Plastic Pollution Coalition, which is crowd-sourcing other effective plastic waste-reducing campaigns and programming.
 Young people deserve a seat at the table in deciding their future, and S.T.O.P. provides them a template for citizen action they can implement immediately.

 STEPS TO IMPLEMENT A "S.T.O.P."
 EVENT IN YOUR SCHOOL OR COMMUNITY: